N1co1asB1ancon1/gentoo_gnome_autoinstaller/README.md

 # gentoo_gnome_autoinstaller
 This should take care of installing gnome into any fresh gentoo instalation.
+(Also removing google/amazon spyware that comes by default)